 For anyone looking for work that can fulfill all of those needs, there has never been a better time to work in manufacturing, and technology is helping pave the way.

-Opportunities in Manufacturing
+Opportunities For Growth in the Manufacturing Industry

 There are enormous opportunities in manufacturing, both for getting a job and for advancement within the company.
 With more than 11 million workers, manufacturing consistently ranks as one of the top five largest employers in the US.
 These numbers might make it seem like there aren’t many positions available for new workers, but the opposite is true.